marcbudinger/MultiphysicsModelingTechSys/_correctionsen/Chapter 2. Exercices.md

 ---
-title: Chapiter 2.
+title: Chapter 2.
 Exercices
 description:
 ---
-# Chapiter 2 : Fundamental Concepts of Multi-Physics Modelling with Lumped Parameters
+# Chapter 2 : Fundamental Concepts of Multi-Physics Modelling with Lumped Parameters

 ## 5.1.
 Review of Kirchhoff's laws in multi-domain modeling